lab1092/blender-manual_ja/manual/modeling/meshes/vertex_groups/weight_edit.rst

 The ``Deform Groups``
 ---------------------

-These Vertex groups are sometimes also named :guilabel:`Weight Groups`.
+These Vertex groups are sometimes also named *Weight Groups*.
 They are used for defining the weight tables of Armature bones.
 All Deform Groups of an Object are strictly related to each other via their weight values.